 - Arrive on time to set up and pray with your team.
-Remember, if you're not there, it puts stress on the rest of your team. - Look for ways to encourage and help each other. - Pass along important information so that you can be most effective.
+Remember, if you're not there, someone else is covering for you! - Look for ways to encourage and help each other.
+Remember assistants in the classroom are a key part of the team! - Pass along important information so that you can be most effective.